International Medical Teams

 - Request a refund

 Once you have submitted your application you will be contacted by a PHH staff person letting you know we have received it.
-Once the posted deadline for team applications has passed, the team leader will contact you and let you know whether or not you will be accepted to participate on that team.
+Once the posted deadline for team applications has passed, the Director of Operations will contact you and let you know whether or not you will be accepted to participate on that team.
 Volunteers chosen must be willing to provide a current medical license (health care providers only), provide basic health and medical information about themselves and sign/submit a medical consent form, and sign a trip participant consent form.

 - Round trip Domestic Airfare (from a major international airport)